-Strains to the muscles or ligaments in your shoulder or neck can cause pain in and around the collarbone.
+Strains to the muscles or sprained ligaments in your shoulder or neck can cause pain in and around the collarbone.
 Muscle strains result from putting too much pressure on the region, a common result of heavy weightlifting.
-Resting for a few days should be enough to relieve the pain and repair the muscle.
-Ligament strains may take longer to heal, with small rips or tears in the tissue that make it painful to lift weights or move freely.
+Resting for a few days is typically enough to relieve the pain and repair the muscle.
+Ligament sprains may take longer to heal, with small rips or tears in the tissue that cause your collarbone to be sore after a workout.

 Read more: Pain Near the Collarbone During Push-Ups